skip to content

 Job Vacancy Survey Findings

-During second quarter 2022, employers reported a total of 184,588 vacancies, down 10.3% from second quarter 2021 (see Figure 1).
-This is the third largest number of vacancies on record (going back to second quarter 2001) in Minnesota and shows continued strong demand for workers across the state.
+During 2023, employers reported a total of 139,059 vacancies, down 24.7% from second quarter 2022 (see Figure 1).
+This is the fifth highest number of vacancies on record in Minnesota dating back to 2001.
+However, it is well down from the previous two years, 2021 and 2022, when the labor markets in Minnesota and the nation were bouncing back from the Pandemic Recession.

 Figure 1.
-Minnesota Job Vacancies and Unemployed, Fourth Quarter 2001 to 2021
+Number of Job Vacancies and Number of Unemployed, Minnesota, 2001 to 2023

-Both the number of vacancies and the number of unemployed individuals has declined from record levels in 2021.
-With around 72,500 unemployed workers statewide in second quarter 2022, there were 0.4 unemployed persons for each vacancy, meaning that there were more than twice as many open positions as unemployed individuals in Minnesota.
-This is the same as six months previous, but down slightly from one year ago.
-The current rate suggests that the labor market remained tight in second quarter 2022.
+Compared to second quarter 2022, the number of vacancies declined and the number of unemployed individuals increased slightly in 2023.
+With 87,000 unemployed workers statewide in 2023, there were 0.6 unemployed persons for each vacancy, meaning that there were close to twice as many open positions as unemployed individuals in Minnesota.
+This is up from 2021 (0.5 workers for every one vacancy) and 2022 (0.4 works for every one vacancy), but just below 2019 (0.7 works for every vacancy) prior to the Pandemic Recession.
+The current rate suggests that the labor market remained tight in 2023.

 2nd Quarter 2022 184,588 6.9% 72,526 0.4